 Cats mark their territory no matter whether they live inside or outside.
 Since they are very territorial, they consider your home their own little kingdom.
 And it’s precisely because of this territoriality that cats meet other cats or dogs with aggression.

 Many cats scratch things when they are happy.
-This quite often happens when cats get the zoomies, when they run and jump around like crazy.
-Zoomies are completely fine, if you didn’t know, and they can be accompanied by weird behavior, including scratching.
+This quite often happens when cats get the zoomies when they run and jump around like crazy.
+Zoomies are completely fine if you didn’t know, and they can be accompanied by weird behavior, including scratching behavior.

 Cats very often stretch their bodies, flexing their paws and extending their claws.
 Typically, cats stretch after periods of inactivity – just like when we stretch in the morning.
 Sometimes, cats also stretch when they see their owners – as a social gesture.